 Apple is only one example of higher priced stocks.
 Which have elected to go down this path.
 Lend Lease (LLC.ax) in Australia is one that spring to mind, going 2:1 from $44 to $22 or thereabouts some years back.
 Sadly, the current price of AMP is not a result of any share split!

 Apple’s outcome – lower priced shares in what is a relatively volatile stock – may also pave the way for the once “maverick under-dog” to complete its transition to “mainstream giant”, with a rumoured inclusion in the Dow Jones Index.

 When considering Apple’s humble start, 1976 in a garage in Cupertino.
 California it has been one huge journey.
 Door to door 2,945 miles from Cupertino to Wall Street to be precise.
 And each one of them hard fought and not without controversy.
 At the same time, huge amounts of money have been made by those involved.
 Staff and shareholders alike.
 But not the spectators on the sidelines though, reinforcing the view that markets only reward action takers.

 But this is no time for nostalgia

-Much has been talked about in regard to the US being overbought and in a bubble – rather than speculate on direction, that shift in volatility – up or down for the market – is what we are looking at, as far as the Butterfly is concerned.
+Much has been talked about in regard to the US being overbought and in a bubble – rather than speculate on a direction.
+That shift in volatility – up or down for the market – is what we are looking at.
+As far as the Butterfly is concerned.

-If you have not considered this strategy previously and would like to learn more on the strategy, to be ready for the upcoming earnings season, click here to book a time with one of our advisors.
+If you have not considered this strategy previously and would like to learn more about the strategy.
+To be ready for the upcoming earnings season, click here to book a time with one of our advisors.